CreativeCodingLab/DeepIllumination/README.md

 <img src="https://github.com/CreativeCodingLab/DeepRendering/blob/master/teaser.png" alt="alt text" width="945" height="322.5">

-#### A paper introducing our DeepIllumination approach is currently in preparation to EuroGraphics
+#### A paper introducing our DeepIllumination approach is currently in preparation to EuroGraphics.
+Pre-print is available on arXiv at https://arxiv.org/abs/1710.09834

 ## Introduction